 = He is busy.
 He has been working hard all week.

 In English, adjectives will followed a form of the verb TO BE.

 My sister’s tall.
 (My sister is tall.)

 *From our example sentence the word busy is an adjective so we know it follows a form of the verb TO BE.
 The contraction must be IS.

 Present continuous tense verbs (verbs that end in ~ing) will also follow a form of the verb TO BE.

 My sister’s riding the bus right now.
 (My sister is riding the bus right now.)

 The verb HAS will be followed by the PAST PARTICIPLE form of a verb when it is used with the perfect tense.

 My sister’s BEEN studying English since Jr. High school.
 (My sister has been studying English since Jr. High school.) *Perfect tense

-From our example sentence, the word been is the past participle of the verb TO BE so we know that for the perfect tense past participle is followed by have or has.
+From our example sentence, the word been is the past participle of the verb TO BE so we know that for the perfect tense the past participle is follows have or has.
 The contraction must be HAS.